 Experience

-Do they have a history of successful performance and a network of happy clientele who are willing to step forward and vouch for their professionalism and knowledge?
-A high quality financial advisor has experience.
+Do they have a history of successful performance and a network of happy clientele who are thrilled to step forward and vouch for their professionalism and knowledge?
+A high-quality financial advisor has extensive experience in helping their clients reach their financial goals with confidence and clarity.

 Fiduciary Standard of Care

 Are they legally bound to serve in your best interests?
-The definition of fiduciary is that they aren’t beholden to the company that employs them or to a service provider (such as an insurance company) in order to earn an income.
-A high quality financial advisor acts as a fiduciary.
+The definition of fiduciary is that they aren’t beholden to the company that employs them or to a service provider (such as an insurance company) toin order to earn an income.
+They are beholden to YOU as their client.
+A high-quality financial advisor acts as a fiduciary.

-Finding out whether a financial advisor has these basic three requirements—trust, experience, a responsibility of fiduciary care—are the reasons for asking a potential financial advisor the six questions.
-Questions 1 and 2 speak to their experience and trustworthiness.
-Questions 3 and 4 speak to whether they will 100% of the time be acting in your best interests rather than their own—that they meet the definition of fiduciary.
-Questions 5 and 6 assure that the services they provide match your needs and your philosophies.
+Finding out whether a financial advisor has these basic three requirements—trust, experience, and a responsibility of fiduciary care—are why it’s crucial to ask a potential financial advisor the six questions below.
+Questions 1 and 2 speak to their experience and trustworthiness, while .
+Questions 3 and 4 speak to whether they will be acting in your best interests rather than their own 100% of the time— or that they meet the definition of fiduciary.
+Questions 5 and 6 help to ensure that the services they provide match your needs and your philosophies.

 Here are the six questions to ask when hiring a financial advisor

-If the advisor you’re interviewing doesn’t answer these six questions in an articulate way, you may want to continue your search.
+If the advisor you’re interviewing doesn’t answer these six questions articulately and passionately, you may want to continue your search.

-What does a financial manager do?
-Helps you better manage and coordinate your financial affairs, obviously.
-Breaking this down, the point of finding a fiduciary financial advisor with experience, and who you trust will be a good partner for you increases your odds of successfully growing and protecting your net worth and assets over time, especially these days with how unsettled the markets, economy, and politics all continue to be.
+The point of finding a fiduciary financial advisor with experience, and who you trust will be a good partner for you is that it increases your odds of successfully growing and protecting your net worth and assets over time, especially with how unsettled the markets, economy, and political climate can be.

-If you’re looking for a new financial advisor—even if you’re currently working with one—asking them these six questions to ask when hiring a financial advisor, and doing your due diligence to assure they’re answering truthfully, will help you ensure you’ve got the right financial advisory partner on board.
+If you’re looking for a new financial advisor—even if you’re currently working with one—asking them these six questions to ask when hiring a financial advisor, and doing your due diligence to assure they’re answering truthfully, will help you be confident that you’ve got the right financial advisory partner on board.

 Are you considering hiring a financial advisor?
 Do you think that our Sacramento wealth management firm might be a good fit?
 Please, use this link to set up a no-obligation consultation.